Daffanugraha/Website-Supply-chain/README.md

 web: python app.py
 ```

-Steps:
-1. Push the repo to your platform
-2. Set `GROQ_API_KEY` in environment variables
-3. Upload or mount the `chroma_db/` directory (or rebuild via notebooks in a pre-deploy step)
+Set `GROQ_API_KEY` in your platform's environment variables panel.
+Note that the `chroma_db/` directory needs to be either committed (with Git LFS) or rebuilt via the embedding notebook as part of a pre-deploy step.

 ---